Azure/terraform-azurerm-avm-res-network-virtualnetwork/examples/complete/README.md

 <!-- BEGIN_TF_DOCS -->
-# Complete example for AVM virtual network module
+# Complete example for Azure Virtual Network module

 This sample shows how to create and manage Azure Virtual Networks (vNets) and their associated resources with all options enabled.